MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-configuration.md

 By default, space monitoring is enabled for all levels.
 Alerts will only be registered if all files in the file group are unhealthy.

-If your environment is sensitive for any extra load, disable monitoring at the file group and file levels.
+If your environment is sensitive to the extra load, disable monitoring at the file group and file levels.

 ## Many Databases on the Same Drive

 Space monitoring introduced in this management pack may be noisy in environments where many databases share the same media and have the **autogrowth** setting enabled.
 In such cases, an alert for each database is generated when the amount of free space on the hard drive reaches the threshold.

-To reduce the noise, turn off the space monitoring for data and transaction log files and use the Operating System Management Pack to monitor space on the hard drive.
+To reduce the noise, turn off space monitoring for data and transaction log files and use the Operating System Management Pack to monitor space on the hard drive.

 ## DB Storage Latency Monitoring